Circana

 Circana, Inc., formerly known as Information Resources, Inc. and the NPD Group (previously National Purchase Diary Panel Inc. and NPD Research Inc.), is an American market research and technology company headquartered in Chicago.
-In 2017, NPD ranked as the 8th largest market research company in the world, according to the independent AMA Gold Report Top 50 report.
-The NPD Group operates in 20 countries, across more than 20 industries.

 The current name, Circana, was adopted in 2023 after the company's merger with IRI.

+IRI was founded in 1979 to track principally consumers’ behavior and connect it to products those consumers bought at the supermarket.

 NPD helps retailers, manufacturers, financial analysts, and the public sector measure performance, predict future performance, improve marketing and product development, and identify business and consumer trends and market opportunities.
 NPD tracks spending and has dedicated advisers and analysts in more than 20 industries.